From Research To Policy

 The global challenges faced by countries, ranging from geopolitical instabilities, increasing inequalities, and a reversal of gains in living standards due to the COVID-19 pandemic health crises to financial crises and cost of living, have created an urgent need for evidence-based policymaking.
 The already dire situation is further exacerbated by the combination of debt, food and energy prices, coupled with extreme weather events, geopolitical tensions and instabilities.
 In this context, advancing social justice and promoting decent work remains the priority for ILO.

-The ILO Director-General, in the 111th International Labor Conference (ILC, 2023) Report, highlights the constraints on advancing social justice.
+The ILO Director-General, in the 112th International Labor Conference (ILC, 2024) Report, highlights the constraints on advancing social justice and proposes several concrete steps, including capacity building for constituents.
 The dire situation necessitates strengthening countries' ability to narrow social justice deficits and enhance social contracts through evidence-based policymaking.
 This will only happen if governments, workers, employers have the capacity to fruitfully engage in evidence-based policymaking for advancing social justice and decent work.

 Introduction to the course